sefffal/Octofitter.jl/docs/src/pma.md

 )
 ```

-We specify priors on `μ` and `plx` as usual, but here we use the `gaia_plx` helper function to read the parallax and uncertainty directly from the HGCA using its source ID.
+We specify priors on `M` and `plx` as usual, but here we use the `gaia_plx` helper function to read the parallax and uncertainty directly from the HGCA using its source ID.

 After the priors, we add the proper motion anomaly measurements from the HGCA.
 If this is your first time running this code, you will be prompted to automatically download and cache the catalog which may take around 30 seconds.